Kielx/PP_Projekt/README.md

 - Display owner data in car list
 - Check how program responds to different data
 - Add mileage field to car
+- Decompress archive with cars and users on start
+- Compress archive with cars and users on exit

 # ❕ Baza danych warsztatu samochodowego {#mainpage}